p-ranav/argparse/README.md

 ### Gathering Remaining Arguments

-`argparse` supports gathering "remaining" at the end of the command, e.g., for use in a compiler:
+`argparse` supports gathering "remaining" arguments at the end of the command, e.g., for use in a compiler:

 ```bash
 $ compiler file1 file2 file3